 Rules of Chess: Castling FAQThis webpage gives the answers to some frequently asked questions about the official rules of chess regarding Castling.
-For the full rules of chess, see another webpage.
+For the full rules of chess, see our Rules of Chess page.

 What is castling?

 Castling is a special type of chess move.
-When castling, you simultaneously move your king, and one of your rooks.
-The king moves two squares towards a rook, and that rook moves to the square at the other side of the king.
-For more details, see the rules of chess, or the answers to the questions below.
+When castling, you simultaneously move your king and one of your rooks.
+The king moves two squares towards a rook, and that rook moves to the square on the other side of the king.

 - Your king has been moved earlier in the game.

-- The rook that castles has been moved earlier in the game.
+- The rook that you would castle with has been moved earlier in the game.

 - There are pieces standing between your king and rook.